-If you’ve ever shared an image on social media you are well aware of the preview image that is shown.
+If you’ve ever shared a link on social media you are well aware of the preview image that is shown.
+These photos attached as a preview image are called Open Graph images or social share images.
 Adding an image to your social share links can help improve your social engagement and overall make your site look more professional.

 For my large sites I ended up taking screenshots of pages to use as social cards using services like url2png or urlbox.
 These services work great but it ended up getting expensive overtime and manually having to setup the screenshot process grew tiresome.

-So I decided to make my own social card service.
+So I decided to create my own social card generation service.

 My new WordPress plugin MightyShare allows you to automatically create social images for all of our WordPress posts with easy to use templates.

 In this guide I’ll be showing you how to automatically generate social preview images in WordPress with MightyShare.

 Let’s get started:

 The MightyShare plugin is on WordPress.org so you can easily install it in the WordPress dashboard by going to Plugins>Add New and searching “MightyShare”.